 6.25.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.25 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.25 applies to Ada.
 An instance of this vulnerability consists of two syntactically similar constructs such that the inadvertent substitution of one for the other can result in a program which is accepted by the compiler but does not reflect the intent of the author.

-The examples given in subclause 6.25 of ISO/IEC 24772-1:2022 are not problems in Ada because of Ada’s strong typing and because an assignment is not an expression in Ada.
+The examples given in ISO/IEC 24772-1:2024 6.25 are not problems in Ada because of Ada’s strong typing and because an assignment is not an expression in Ada.

 In Ada, a type conversion and a qualified expression are syntactically similar, differing only in the presence or absence of a single character: